CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/attachments.md

                     },
         ```

-    - getCustomDataForElement – this function retrieves AtcEntry defined as custom attribute
+    - getCustomDataForElement – this function retrieves the AtcEntry value, which is defined as a custom data attribute on the element.

         ![Attachment](./media/attachments/atcentry-custom-data.webp)